Luke-Manyamazi/iSolveAI/README.md

 Add more AI models for advanced troubleshooting.

-📜 License
+## 📜 License
 This project is open source under the MIT License.
-See the LICENSE file for details.

-👨‍💻 Author
+## 👨‍💻 Author
 Luke Manyamazi
 IT Support Technician | Software Engineering Student GitHub | Portfolio